TheresaLui/SelfHelpContent_v2/articles/microsoft.network/diagnoseandsolve-microsoftnetwork-networkwatchers.md

         {
             "id": "No_monitoring_data_in_NPM",
             "title": "No monitoring data in NPM",
-            "description": "I installed NPM and setup rules  but I do not see any data", "category": "",
+            "description": "I installed NPM and setup rules, but I do not see any data", "category": "Missing Data",
             "searchTags": "",
             "supportTopicId": "32606425",
             "commonSolutionArticleId": "npm-nodataafterrules-troubleshoot-and-case-submission-nw"